Session Information & Instructions for Program Participants

 Before the conference, facilitate communication amongst session participants.
 Follow up with your session participants to ensure papers are uploaded for access by everyone in your session by June 1.
 Discussants have no obligation to discuss a late paper.

 During the conference, arrive in your assigned meeting room a few minutes early to check on the equipment.
-(More info to come for hybrid sessions.)
 Watch the clock and ensure that presenters and discussants stay within their allotted timeframes.

 After the session, complete the chair questionnaire you will receive by email after your session.
 Your feedback such as approximate session attendance helps us improve future conferences.